 - How might product developers use research to improve their product and meet the needs of the full diversity of learners?

 Digital Promise works at the intersection of researchers, educators and edtech developers.
-In this edWebinar, we will share how several Digital Promise and Digital Promise Global initiatives strive to connect all three.
+In this edWebinar, the presenters share how several Digital Promise and Digital Promise Global initiatives strive to connect all three.
 One initiative is the Research Map, a tool that connects education practitioners to over 100,000 learning sciences research articles that can help them shape powerful learning solutions for all students.

 The presentation also reviews the Edtech Pilot Framework, a research-based process for conducting short cycle evaluations of innovative programs and practices.
-Additionally, the presenters will discuss the newly launched Learner Positioning System that translates learning sciences research into easily accessible Learner Models for product developers and educators.
-This session will benefit pre-K through high school educators, school and district leaders, edtech developers, and researchers.
-There will be time to get your questions answered after the presentation.
+Additionally, the presenters will discuss the newly launched Learner Positioning Systems that translates learning sciences research into easily accessible Learner Models for product developers and educators.
+This recorded session will benefit pre-K through high school educators, school and district leaders, edtech developers, and researchers.

 About the Presenters